San Diego Hit-and-Run Accident Attorneys

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI

-Injured victims are often unable to obtain the financial compensation they need to pay for their medical bills and cover their lost earnings.
-San Diego hit-and-run accident lawyers know how confusing it can be to determine what to do if the hit-and-run driver remains unidentified.
+Injured victims are often unable to seek the financial compensation they need to pay for their medical bills and cover their lost earnings.
+San Diego hit-and-run accident lawyers understand how confusing it can be to determine what to do if the hit-and-run driver remains unidentified.

 Individuals of every age and demographic are susceptible to being injured in a hit-and-run accident.
 Every age group may suffer injuries or die during hit-and-run accidents in San Diego County.